wodby/docs/apps/logs.md

 ## 2. CLI

-Go to `Instance > Stack > Service` and copy `Show logs command`.
+Go to `Application > Stack > Service` and copy `Show logs command`.
 Connect to the host server as root and run the command.
 Adjust the value of `tail` param to specify how many messages to fetch.
 For more params see [`kubectl logs reference`](https://kubernetes.io/docs/user-guide/kubectl/v1.7/#logs).

 > Some software like JIRA and Cachet store their application logs in files inside of a container